Leiden Institute for Area Studies (LIAS)

 Proposal

-A research project starts with a proposal.
-The Graduate School of Humanities offers a generic form for the research proposal here and asks the applicant to check for any additional requirements at the institute where their prospective supervisors are based.
+Your application starts with a proposal.
 The proposal should be in English, and should address an academic reader who is not a specialist of the subject matter.
-The applicant should draft their proposal in consultation with their supervisors.
-If the applicant’s prospective supervisors are based in the LIAS, they should include the information listed below in their proposal, using this form:
+The applicant should draft their proposal in consultation with their prospective supervisors.
+If the latter are based in the LIAS, the proposal should include the information listed below, using this form:

-2. The title of your Master’s thesis (or equivalent), the institution where you obtained the Master’s degree (or equivalent), and your graduation date.
+- The title of your Master’s thesis (or equivalent), the institution where you obtained the Master’s degree (or equivalent), and your graduation date

-3. The working title of your proposed PhD project.
+- The working title of your proposed PhD project

-4. A summary of your project, in maximally 250 words.
+- A summary of your project, in maximally 250 words

-5. A description of your project, in maximally 2500 words:
+- A detailed description of your project, in maximally 2500 words

 Training and supervision plan